-1. From the Configuration category, select Credential Profiles.

-You can also launch this workflow from the Credential Configuration section of the More category in the MyID Operator Client.
-See the Using Credential Configuration workflows section in the MyID Operator Client guide for details.

-- 2. Create a new credential profile or modify an existing one. - 3.
-In the Card Encoding section, make sure both Identity Agent and Derived Credential are selected.

-The MDM Restrictions section of the credential profile appears only when you have selected both Identity Agent and Derived Credential.

-4. Select the MDM Restrictions section.
+- 1. From the Configuration category, select Credential Profiles. - You can also launch this workflow from the Credential Configuration section of the More category in the MyID Operator Client.
+See the Using Credential Configuration workflows section in the MyID Operator Client guide for details. - 2.
+Create a new credential profile or modify an existing one. - 3.
+In the Card Encoding section, make sure Identity Agent is selected. - The MDM Restrictions section of the credential profile is available only when you have selected Identity Agent or Mobile Identity Documents. - 4.
+Select the MDM Restrictions section.

-- 5. Set the following options: - MDM Status Select one of the following: - Unrestricted MyID does not carry out any checks against the MDM at collection. - Must be registered The mobile device must: - Have an external mobile ID, and: Must be present in the connected MDM system. - Must not be registered The device must either: - Have no external mobile ID registered in MyID, or: - · Not be found in the connected MDM system. - Required MDM Attributes If you have set the MDM Status to Must be registered, you can specify any required attributes in the MDM, and MyID checks that the mobile device fulfills these requirements.
+- 5. Set the following options: - MDM Status Select one of the following: - Unrestricted MyID does not carry out any checks against the MDM at collection. - Must be registered The mobile device must: - Have an external mobile ID, and: Must be present in the connected MDM system. - Must not be registered The device must either: - · Have no external mobile ID registered in MyID, or: - · Not be found in the connected MDM system. - MDM External System If you have set the MDM Status to Must be registered or Must not be registered, you must select an MDM external system from the dropdown list.
+If you have only one MDM external system configured, it is automatically selected. - Required MDM Attributes If you have set the MDM Status to Must be registered, you can specify any required attributes in the MDM, and MyID checks that the mobile device fulfills these requirements.